Student Funding Opportunities

 DEVELOP YOUR OWN INTERNSHIP PROGRAM

-The Develop Your Own Internship Program is an opportunity for students to apply their summer Federal Work Study funds to an internship they create.
+The Develop Your Own Internship Program is on pause for Summer 2022.
+This program serves as an opportunity for students to apply their summer Federal Work Study funds to an internship they create.
 Employers must be non-profits outside of Tompkins County, or small for-profit companies within the United States.
 The DYO employer pays the student through their payroll system, at least minimum wage.
 Cornell reimburses the employer in the fall (usually by the middle of November) for a percentage of the student's summer wages with federal work study funds.
 An information session is typically held in March and applications are due by mid-May.

 NEW YORK CITY PUBLIC SERVICE CORPS (NYCPSC)